Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_commandreplay_setcreateinstancecallback
 <!-- Studio::CommandReplay::setCreateInstanceCallback -->
-Cannot be bound.
-FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_commandreplay_setframecallback
 <!-- Studio::CommandReplay::setFrameCallback -->
-Cannot be bound.
-FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_commandreplay_setloadbankcallback
 <!-- Studio::CommandReplay::setLoadBankCallback -->
-Cannot be bound.
-FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its update thread while the replay plays, and no Haxe target can execute code there.
 CommandReplay.getCommandInfo, getCommandString, and getCommandAtTime read the same commands from the game thread.

 ## studio_commandreplay_setuserdata
 <!-- Studio::CommandReplay::setUserData -->
+verdict: bound
 haxefmod covers this with CommandReplay.setUserData() and getUserData().
 The value is any Haxe value, it lives on the Haxe side keyed by the handle, and the entry is dropped when the handle is released.
 ```haxe
 var replay = StudioSystem.loadCommandReplay("capture.cmd.txt");